ABRG-Models/Stalefish/reading/README.md

  * **theta**: The rotational transformation applied to this slice after the *translation* was applied.

+ * **alignmark_origins**: The alignment mark axis passes through the slice at this coordinate.
+User gives two alignment marks per project and a linear fit is made to these two.

 From the list above, **FrameNNN/scaled** may contain **fitted**, **flattened**, **sbox_centers** and **signal**, only.